doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

 * Generates a [Mime Multi Part Archive](https://cloudinit.readthedocs.io/en/latest/topics/format.html#mime-multi-part-archive) containing the following files:
   * [configure-vm-jumpbox-linux.yaml](./configure-vm-jumpbox-linux.yaml) is [Cloud Config Data](https://cloudinit.readthedocs.io/en/latest/topics/format.html#cloud-config-data) used to configure the Linux Jumpbox VM.
   * [configure-vm-jumpbox-linux.sh](./configure-vm-jumpbox-linux.sh) is a [User-Data Script](https://cloudinit.readthedocs.io/en/latest/topics/format.html#user-data-script) used to configure the Linux Jumpbox VM.
-* Creates a new resource group with the default name *rg-sandbox-01* used by all the samples.
+* Creates a new resource group with the default name *rg-sandbox-01* used by all the configurations.
 * Creates a storage account with a randomly generated 15-character name like *stxxxxxxxxxxxxx*.
   * The name is limited to 15 characters for compatibility with Active Directory Domain Services.
-  * A new *scripts* container is created for samples that leverage the Custom Script Extension for [Windows](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-windows) or [Linux](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-linux).
+  * A new *scripts* container is created for configurations that leverage the Custom Script Extension for [Windows](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-windows) or [Linux](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-linux).
 * Creates a key vault with a randomly generated name like *kv-xxxxxxxxxxxxxxx*.
-  * The permission model is set to *Vault access policy*. *Azure role-based access control* is not used to ensure that sandbox users only require a *Contributor* Azure RBAC role assignment in order to complete the samples.
+  * The permission model is set to *Vault access policy*. *Azure role-based access control* is not used to ensure that sandbox users only require a *Contributor* Azure RBAC role assignment in order to complete the configurations.
-  * Secrets are created that are used by all samples.
+  * Secrets are created that are used by all configurations.
 Note these secrets are static and will need to be manually updated if the values change.
     * *Log analytics workspace primary shared key*: The name of this secret is the same as the id of the log analytics workspace, e.g. *00000000-0000-0000-0000-000000000000*, and the value is the primary shared key which can be used to connect agents to the log analytics workspace.
     * *Storage account access key1*: The name of this secret is the same as the storage account, e.g. *stxxxxxxxxxxxxxxx*, and the value is access key 1.
     * *Storage account kerberos key1*: The name of this secret is the same as the storage account, e.g. *stxxxxxxxxxxxxxxx-kerb1*, and the value is kerberos key 1.
-    * *adminpassword*: The password used for default administrator credentials when new sample resources are provisioned.
+    * *adminpassword*: The password used for default administrator credentials when new resources are provisioned.
-    * *adminuser*: The user name used for default administrator credentials when new sample resources are configured.
+    * *adminuser*: The user name used for default administrator credentials when new resources are configured.
 The default value is *bootstrapadmin*.
-    * *bootstrapadmin-ssh-key-private*: The private SSH key used to secure SSH access to Linux VMs created in the samples.
+    * *bootstrapadmin-ssh-key-private*: The private SSH key used to secure SSH access to Linux VMs created in the configurations.
 The value of the *adminpassword* secret is used as the pass phrase.
-    * *bootstrapadmin-ssh-key-public*: The public SSH key used to secure SSH access to Linux VMs created in the samples.
+    * *bootstrapadmin-ssh-key-public*: The public SSH key used to secure SSH access to Linux VMs created in the configurations.
   * Access policies are created to enable the administration and retrieval of secrets.
-    * *AzureQuickStartsSPN* is granted *Get* and *Set* secrets permissions.
+    * *AzureSandboxSPN* is granted *Get* and *Set* secrets permissions.
-    * The sample user is granted *Get*, *List* and *Set* secrets permissions.
+    * The sandbox user is granted *Get*, *List* and *Set* secrets permissions.
 * Creates a *terraform.tfvars* file for generating and applying Terraform plans.

 The script is idempotent and can be run multiple times even after the Terraform configuration has been applied.

 ### Terraform Resources

-This section lists the resources included in the Terraform configurations in this sample.
+This section lists the resources included in the Terraform configurations in this configuration.

 #### Log Analytics Workspace